 - Social events are organised as members wish.
 These might include a beach BBQ, a skittles evening or a film/talk night.
 The Club Dinner is a highlight, usually held at The Thatch in Croyde.

 - Club meetings, held every three months to which all members are welcome.
 Minutes are circulated by email.
-We have a range of officer roles, including Programme Director, Training Manager and Equipment Manager.
+We have a range of officer roles, including different types of kayaking Programme Coordinators, Training Coordinator and Equipment Maintenance Officer.
 Willing volunteers are very welcome to help the Club run well.

 Regular activities at present are:

-- Pool sessions at West Buckland School.
+- Pool sessions at West Buckland School Covid permitting.
 These run fortnightly, usually on Thursday evenings, from September through to June.
-The sessions run from 19.40 to 21.40, with three periods , for juniors, novice paddlers and for experienced members.
+The sessions run from 19.40 to 21.40, with three periods, for juniors, novice paddlers and for experienced members.
 You can bring your own boat but it must be spotlessly clean inside and out.

-- A 2 Star course, run over ten sessions during the summer, which aims to equip you to be a competent member of a group on a club trip.
+- A British Canoeing Start & Discovery course, run over a few weekends during the summer, which aims to equip you to be a competent member of a group on a club trip.

-- Club trip to Lundy, travelling by launch from Ilfracombe, taking kayaks and camping gear to explore this iconic and dramatic setting over a weekend.
+- Club trip to Lundy, travelling by launch from Ilfracombe, taking 13 members, their kayaks and camping gear to explore this iconic and dramatic setting over a weekend.

 - ‘Team France’ trip to Lyons to camp next to artificial slalom courses and improve white water skills, in and on warm water.
 July/ August.